pablov-git/ecommerce-angular-springboot/README.md

 - User-friendly validation for name, email and shipping address.
 - Inline validation messages and accessible invalid-field states.
 - Order summary with quantities and calculated total.
-- Error feedback when the backend cannot create the order.
+- Error feedback when an order cannot be created.

 ### Order processing

-`POST /api/orders` performs the complete order workflow inside a transaction:
+In full-stack mode, `POST /api/orders` performs the complete order workflow inside a database transaction:

 1. Validates the request body.
 2. Loads and validates every requested product.